-Digital audio data samples can be transmitted between the TSC2111 and the CPU via the serial bus (BCLK, WCLK, SDOUT, SDIN) that can be configured to transfer digital data in four different formats: Right justified (RJF), Left justified (LJF), IS and DSP.
+Digital audio data samples can be transmitted between the TSC2101 and the CPU via the serial bus (BCLK, WCLK, SDOUT, SDIN) that can be configured to transfer digital data in four different formats: Right justified (RJF), Left justified (LJF), IS and DSP.
 The four modes are MSB first and operate with variable word length between 16/20/24/32 bits.
-The TSC2111's audio codec can operate in master or slave mode, depending on the setting of D11 at the register 06h of page 2.
-The word-select signal (WCLK) and bit clock signal (BCLK) are configured as inputs when the bus is in slave mode (D11 = 0).
-They are configured as outputs when the bus is in master mode, both clocks start running when the I2S bus needs to be active (one of the analog input/output paths has been configured and powered up).
+The TSC2101's audio codec can operate in master or slave mode, depending on its register settings.
+The word-select signal (WCLK) and bit clock signal (BCLK) are configured as outputs when the bus is in master mode.
+They are configured as inputs when the bus is in slave mode.
 The WCLK is representative of the sampling rate of the audio ADC/DAC and is synchronized with SDOUT.
-Although the SDOUT signal can contain two channels of information (a left and right channel), the TSC2111 sends the same ADC data in both channels.
+Although the SDOUT signal can contain two channels of information (a left and right channel), the TSC2101 sends the same ADC data in both channels.